Updated: December 18, 2020

-One of my greatest joys is seeing someone’s life change for the better.
+One of my greatest joys is seeing someone’s life changed for the better.
 And I feel honored to have known and be friends with Philip, who will share some investing lessons today.

 Let’s now read what he has to say below.

 I’ve been an investor for quite some time now; though not that long – I consider myself no longer a newbie but not yet an expert.